burt23/yellowcake/content/pages/contact.md

     lng: '-81.389008'
     mapLink: ''
 meta:
-  description: This is a meta description.
+  description: Thanks for making it to the contact page!
   title: Contact Page
 ---

-# Contact Us
+# How can we help?

 We greatly appreciate your interest in our work.
-If you would like to make a resvervations or have any questions, please don't hesisitate to reach out today.
-Looking forward to speaking with you!
-Please allow 24-48hours for a response.
+If you have any questions, or are ready to make a resvervation, please don't hesisitate to get in touch today.
+We can be reached via phone (PLEASE leave a message if calling), email, or text.
+Please allow 24-48 hours for a response, and again a sincere thanks for your interest.

-Best,

-Mike